markokajzer/discord-soundbot/README.md

 *Note*: The commands `!rename`, `!remove`, `!tag <sound> clear`, `!ignore`, `!unignore`, `!avatar` and `!config` are restricted and can only be accessed by **administrators** by default.
 To configure this, adjust the `elevatedRoles` config option.

+### Languages

+The bot is available in multiple languages.
+To see all available languages use `!lang`.

+Note, that I do not speak all available languages and therefore some translations might be missing, out of date or just straight up bad.
+If you feel like contributing, reach out to me on Discord.

 ### Adding sounds

 You can add sounds to the bot by typing `!add` and attaching a file.
 Accepted file formats and a limit to the size are configurable.
 The name of the sound can only contain alphanumeric characters.